apryor6/flaskerize/docs/source/quick-start/step-1-setup.rst

-Step 1: Setting up flaskerize
+Step 1: Setting up Flaskerize
 =============================

 We're going to start from nothing, and over the course of this quickstart we'll end up with a simple API.